story-ai/story-ai.github.io/biology.md

 &nbsp;

-Unlike other online learning platforms, all of Story’s courses are personalised to match your unique way of learning.
-The technology tracks your interactions and outcomes to effectively ‘learn how you learn’ - this way we can make sure you’ve always got the right learning materials for your learning style.
-Afterall, we all learn differently.
+Every user on the Story platform will have a personalised learning experience. &nbsp;Story embraces the uniqueness of how we all learn to improve the effectiveness of your learning. &nbsp;By bringing together a team of experienced teachers and the latest in AI technologies, you study approved courses, with material designed and scheduled for your learning style.

 Our Biology GCSE course is curated by CENTURY’s Curriculum team of professional teachers to ensure content is aligned with the curriculum and that it addresses the skills and knowledge required by the Department for Education.